Leica M10: Leica M10-P

 The Leica M10-P was announced on 21 August 2018.
 The design of the M10-P differs from that of the M10 by not having Leica's red dot on the front but instead it has Leica's script on its top plate.
 Apart from this the M10-P features a touchscreen LCD, an electronic level and a quieter shutter mechanism.
 The M10-P's retailed price is higher than the M10.

+Leica M10-D

+The Leica M10-D, announced on 24 October 2018, is a unique variant designed to provide an analog-like experience by omitting the rear LCD screen.
+Instead of a display, the back of the camera features a mechanical dial for exposure compensation.
+It includes an integrated fold-out thumb rest, which aesthetically resembles a film advance lever from traditional M-series cameras.
+While it lacks a screen, the M10-D can be connected to the "Leica FOTOS" app via Wi-Fi for image review and settings adjustment.

 Leica M10 (P) Monochrom

 The Leica M10 (P) Monochrom was introduced in January 2020 with a new 41 MP full-frame (24x36 mm) CMOS sensor.

 Also known as Typ 6376.
 Leica code number: 20 050.

 ISO: 160 to 100,000 (instead of 320 as a minimum limit on the preceding Monochrom Typ 246).

 Exposure: 16 min. to 1/4000th sec.